Agoric/documentation/main/guides/getting-started/README.md

 ![Your first Agoric dapp](./assets/new_002_small2.png)

 ## Your First Agoric Dapp - Offer Up
 The Offer Up Dapp allows users to view all listed items up for sale in a marketplace.
 The Dapp shows 3 items by default (maps, potions, and scrolls).
 As a user you are able to choose up to 3 total items (in any combination).
-You can then create an "offer" for an amount of at least 0.25 IST.
+You can then create an offer for an amount of at least 0.25 IST.
 Once you sign the transaction, you will see the 3 items in your wallet and your wallet amount deducted by the Offer amount.

 ## How to Get Help
 Before getting started, there are some resources you might want to keep handy in case you get stuck, have questions, or are curious about any of the components.
 Getting in contact with us is easy!